Eurowings long-haul plane in checks after engine cover incident

 It was not clear how long the examination of the plane will take and therefore too early to tell whether it will have any impact on the start date of the long-haul service, a spokeswoman for Germanwings said.

-Lufthansa is expanding Eurowings, which will also operate short-haul routes, in order to try and take back market share lost to the likes of Ryanair and easyJet and tap into the growing market for price-sensitive leisure travelers.
+Lufthansa is expanding Eurowings, which will also operate short-haul routes, in order to try and take back market share lost to the likes of Ryanair and easyJet and tap into the growing market for price-sensitive leisure travellers.
+(Reporting by Victoria Bryan; Editing by David Holmes)